 - Prepare yourself for the unique demands of law school by consulting some of the wealth of materials on the topic.
 I've found Orin Kerr's "How to Read a Legal Opinion" particularly useful, and retired lawyer Jon Berger recommended Jeff Adachi's "Law School Survival Kit."
 But there are so many great books and articles out there.
 Find a couple that make sense to you.

-- If you're lucky enough to have some connection to current law students (if you're one of my students at Berkeley, you have this!), ask if you can shadow them and get a real sense of what law school is like.
+- If you're lucky enough to have some connection to current law students, ask if you can shadow them and get a real sense of what law school is like.
 One day following a law student around and asking them questions won't tell you what three years of law school is going to be like, but it will give you a much better sense than you had before doing it.

 - It may be a cliché, but it's true: Life is short; careers are long.
 There is no rush to go to law school straight from undergrad, and if anything you may benefit from a bit more work experience before you're thrown into the law school pressure cooker.
 More importantly, you are a person first, and everything comes after that.
 This field tends to emphasize and value prestige, and it has a very particular view of what counts as "prestigious."
 Don't get me wrong; it can be good to play the game, up to a point.
 But be careful not to let that overtake whatever are your ultimate life goals.